-Sure, it might sound too simple and like it won’t make much of a difference either way, but that’s not true.
-A good headline and CTA can further influence visitors and encourage them to continue moving down the marketing funnel.
+Sure, it might sound too simple and like it won’t make much difference either way, but that’s not true.
+Instead, a good headline and CTA can further influence visitors and encourage them to continue moving down the marketing funnel.

 Additionally, if visitors end up on a page that doesn’t have a strong CTA, they will be more likely to leave your website because you haven’t given them a good reason to stick around.